 There's a path ahead of you that can lead to a better financial situation, and you can step forward with more confidence once you understand the benefits and drawbacks of the various options that are available to you.

 Bankruptcy is a serious solution for severe debt.
 Let's compare Chapter 7 and Chapter 13 bankruptcy and get an understanding of how they work.
-We'll also look at alternatives to bankruptcy in case neither kind of bankruptcy is right for you.
+We'll also look at alternatives to bankruptcy, such as debt resolution or debt consolidation, in case neither kind of bankruptcy is right for you.

 What is bankruptcy?